 When you think of workplace injuries, the first thing that comes to mind may be…

 With most of the country, including all of California, under stay at home orders to help stop the spread of COVID-19, many people are having to adjust to working from home.
 While this may cut down on the daily commute to and from work, it also means there is a potential for the development of repetitive stress injuries.
-At Koszdin, Fields, Sherry & Katz, our knowledgeable and experienced Los Angeles repetitive motion injury attorneys want to discuss what these injuries are what the implications are if you do get hurt.
+At Koszdin, Fields & Sherry, our knowledgeable and experienced Los Angeles repetitive motion injury attorneys want to discuss what these injuries are what the implications are if you do get hurt.

 Most people have a vague understanding of what carpal tunnel syndrome (CTS) is, but they may not understand whether or not they are at risk of developing this condition.
 On the underside of each wrist, there is actually an area called the “carpal tunnel” which contains our median nerve and other tendons that allow our wrists and hands to properly function.
 Compression of this area can lead to significant mobility problems and cause significant pain.
 Carpal tunnel syndrome can keep people from enjoying their daily activities and from properly performing their jobs.